syncfusion-content/flutter-docs/Flutter/AIAssistView/action-button.md

 {% endhighlight %}
 {% endtabs %}

->You can refer to our [Flutter Chat] feature tour page for its groundbreaking feature representations.
-You can also explore our [Flutter Chat example] which demonstrates conversations between two or more users in a fully customizable layout and shows how to easily configure the chat with built-in support for creating stunning visual effects.
+>You can refer to our [`Flutter AI AssistView`] feature tour page for its groundbreaking feature representations.
+You can also explore our [`Flutter AI AssistView example`] which demonstrates conversations between two or more users in a fully customizable layout and shows how to easily configure the chat with built-in support for creating stunning visual effects.

 #### See Also